Textbooks: Exploring Microsoft Office 2016, Comprehensive Editions for Excel, Access, Word, and PowerPoint

 MyITLab software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft Office.
 It also provides support for automatically grading MyITLab Bonus Projects assignments.
 MyITLab simulations have a one-to-one mapping to Hands-On Exercises in the course textbooks.

-The course textbooks and MyITLab are available in two bundle options.
-Unless you specifically want print copies of the textbooks, you should purchase the Electronic Bundle.
+The course textbooks and MyITLab must be purchased as part of a bundle.
+Unless you specifically want print copies of the textbooks, you should buy the Electronic Bundle.

 Available online from Pearson: $120.00